automateps/AutomatePS/Docs/Set-AMWorkflowLink.md

 # Set-AMWorkflowLink

 ## SYNOPSIS
-Sets a link in a AutoMate Enterprise workflow
+Sets a link in a Automate workflow

 ## SYNTAX